Aaron Freed’s Discography

 original compositions & covers of music by Genesis, Nobuo Uematsu (植松 伸夫), & Johann Pachelbel

-Competent piano demos featuring an original composition (‘Love’), arrangements of an excerpt from Genesis’ ‘Supper’s Ready’ and two different Nobuo Uematsu tracks entitled ‘Terra’ (one from Final Fantasy VI, the other from Final Fantasy IX), and two improvisations.
-Actually, even the original song and covers contain plenty of improvisation.
+Competent piano demos of an original song (‘Love’), covers of an excerpt of Genesis’ ‘Supper’s Ready’ and two Nobuo Uematsu tracks called ‘Terra’ (one from Final Fantasy VI, another from Final Fantasy IX⁽²⁾), and two improvisations.
+(The original song and covers also contain plenty of improvisation, for that matter.)

 2021-01-28 Cadence of Hyrule Future Sound Remixes Remix album 1:31:50 12